farm/corda-docs/content/en/docs/apps/payments/payments-core-cordapp.md

 ## Create and Install the CorDapp Jar

-Once your dependencies are set correctly, you can build your CorDapp JAR(s) using the Gradle jar task
+Once your dependencies are set correctly, you can build your CorDapp `.jar`s using the Gradle jar task:

 Unix/Mac OSX: `./gradlew jar`